-This module gives an introduction to Artificial Intelligence (AI) by (1) demonstrating the knowledge of major AI techniques; (2) providing a ground in AI algorithm implementation, which is used as a vehicle for practical illustrations; (3) understanding the framework of an AI system; and (4) introducing students the advances of AI techniques including computer vision, natural language processing and machine listening.
+This module gives an introduction to Artificial Intelligence (AI) by (1) providing a ground in AI algorithm implementation, which is used as a vehicle for practical illustrations; (2) understanding the framework of an AI system; (3) introducing students the advances of AI application and (4) ethics and responsibilities related to AI techniques.

-The specific aims are: (1) to introduce students the concept of AI techniques, AI systems and related theories; (2) to introduce students the intelligent systems built on the use of AI techniques; (3) to provide a grounding in algorithm implementation; (4) to introduce students some of the modern AI developments including computer vision, natural language processing and machine listening.
+The specific aims are: (1) to introduce students the concept of AI techniques and AI systems; (2) to introduce students the intelligent systems built on the use of AI techniques; (3) to provide a grounding in algorithm implementation and (4) to understand the security and risks related to AI.

 Method of teaching and learning

-Computer labs are arranged in three sessions where each session lasts four hours.
-The computer practical allows students to use those tolls and practice the acquired techniques.
+Computer labs are arranged in six sessions where each session lasts three hours.
+The computer practical allows students to use those tools and practice the acquired techniques.

-In addition, students will be expected to devote six to seven hours of unsupervised time to solving continuous assessment tasks and private study.
-Private study will Private study will provide time for reflection and consideration of lecture material and background reading.
-Continuous assessment will be used to test to what extent practical skills have been learned, in particular, assessment tasks will be solved individually and each solution comprises the resolution, using sound software engineering techniques, of the given problems expressed in terms of a requirements statement.
+In addition, students will be expected to devote six to seven hours of unsupervised time for private study.
+Private study will provide time for reflection and consideration of lecture material and background reading.